InternetOfPeers/hiero-json-rpc-relay-proxy/packages/prover/README.md

 2. **Create Payload**: Generates a test payload with route signatures using the new format
 3. **Sign Routes**: Uses ECDSA to sign concatenated `addr+proofType+nonce+url` for authentication
 4. **Encrypt Payload**: Encrypts the JSON payload using the proxy's RSA public key
-5. **Submit to Hedera**: Sends the encrypted message to the specified Hedera topic
+5. **Submit to Hedera**: Sends the encrypted message to the specified Hedera topic (pays 0.5 HBAR fee)
 6. **Start Challenge Server**: Starts HTTP server to respond to URL reachability challenges and receive confirmation
 7. **Handle Challenges**: Responds to challenge-response verification requests from proxy
 8. **Receive Confirmation**: Waits for confirmation message from proxy when verification is complete